renehernandez/obsidian-readwise/README.md

 ### From within Obsidian

-You can install this plugin from `Settings > Third Party Plugins > Readwise`.
+You can install this plugin from `Settings > Community Plugins > Readwise`.

 ### Manual installation